 Darwin Tree of Life Project

-About the Darwin Tree of Life Project
+About Darwin Tree of Life

 The Earth is experiencing the “sixth great extinction”, an event that threatens the biodiversity upon which human society depends.
 As part of global initiatives to use genomics to reveal and understand biodiversity, and thus contribute to conservation and mitigation of the effects of catastrophic change, the Sanger Institute has initiated the Tree of Life programme.
 The Darwin Tree of Life project is one of the programme’s key activities.